The Basic Stock Order Types and When to Use Them

-There are several basic order types when trading.
+There are several basic stock order types when trading.
 Understanding the order types, and when to use them, is crucial to trading success as the wrong order type at the wrong time will likely mean missing out on a great trade, paying too much, not being able to get out of a trade, or receiving less than you could have.

-There are many advanced order types, but most traders will only need a few variations of the market, limit, and stop orders.
+There are many advanced stock order types, but most traders will only need a few variations of the market, limit, and stop orders.
 I use several combinations of these orders types.

 Market Buy or Sell Order